silviagabardi/computer_science_foundations/README.md

 All groups and individual must do the following:

- 1   For each movie, compute the number of cast members 2   How many movies do not have a homepage?
+ 1   For each movie, compute the number of cast members\n 2   How many movies do not have a homepage?
  3   For each year, how many movies do not have a homepage?
  4   Extract the domain of each homepage.